jonathannen/jonathannen.github.io/_posts/2013-07-07-license-your-gems.markdown

 ---
+date: "Sun 7 Jul 2013 09:13:32 UTC"
 layout: post
 title: "License your gems"
-date:   Sun 7 Jul 2013 09:13:32 UTC
 ---

 Recently I was looking at a few libraries for doing terminal colors.
 Luckily there are [plenty of options](https://www.ruby-toolbox.com/categories/Terminal_Coloring).

 One habit I do have is checking the licenses of gems I use.
-What struck me here was the #1 and #4 ruby-toolbox-rated gems are actually GPL licensed (See [term-ansicolor](https://github.com/flori/term-ansicolor) and [colorize](https://github.com/fazibear/colorize)).
+This case struck me - The #1 and #4 ruby-toolbox-rated gems are actually GPL licensed (See [term-ansicolor](https://github.com/flori/term-ansicolor) and [colorize](https://github.com/fazibear/colorize)).

 There are [differing interpretations](http://en.wikipedia.org/wiki/GNU_General_Public_License#Libraries) of linking against GPL code (as opposed to LGPL).
 For my purposes, the GPL wasn't appropriate.